-Then as the piece de resistance, two king skinks came out of some limestone rocks where we were sitting getting ready for a snorkel.
+Two king skinks came out of some limestone rocks where we were sitting getting ready for a snorkel.

-Finally at Parker Point, one of the many lovely bays on the island, we spotted two ‘wild’ quokkas waiting for a bus.
+Finally at Parker Point, one of the many lovely bays on the island, we spotted two wild quokkas waiting for a bus.

 They hung around whilst everyone took turns in taking photos of them, for which they posed very nicely thank you, and then hopped back off into the nearby bush when we all left.

 It would seem that quokkas have become quite habituated to man.

-They hang around where ever we hang around, so’s to speak.
-But having said that, we didn’t see many eating human food at all.
+They hang around where ever we hang around, so’s to speak but having said that, we didn’t see many eating human food at all.

-We did see the odd one resting under a shady tree, as Wikipedia would have you believe.
-They actually curl up on themselves and appear to ‘face-plant’ into the ground.
+We did see the odd one resting under a shady tree and as Wikipedia would have you believe, quokkas curl up on themselves and appear to ‘face-plant’ into the ground.

-But most quokkas were around the hustle and bustle of the cafes enjoying the company of big and little humans running around.
+The fun thing about Rottnest Island is most quokkas were around the hustle and bustle of the cafes enjoying the company of big and little humans running around.

 Who would have believed it?
-Well go see it and believe it…

-Visit Rottnest Island and Get Quokka’d!
+Well, visit Rottnest Island and get Quokka’d!